-In Java programming, a just-in-time (JIT) compiler is additionally given, as it can convert the bytecode of Java to the instruction which can be feed straight to your processor.
+In Java programming, a just-in-time (JIT) compiler is additionally given, as it can convert the bytecode of Java to the instruction, which can be feed straight to your processor.
 It starts running just once your program starts and compiles your source code on the fly (hence termed as just-in-time).
-It is typically faster than normal compiling.
-It can access the runtime information dynamically which is not possible by the normal compiler.
+It is typically faster than usual compiling.
+It can access the runtime information dynamically, which is not possible by the normal compiler.

 Here are few other related articles for you to read: